mattacular/rax/README.md

 --------------------------
 * Router API
 	- app-safe wrapper for Escort (https://github.com/ckknight/escort)
+	- I like the syntax for this router and it seems to be very performance-oriented.
+This will serve as Rax's router unless we find something better or need to roll our own.
 * Forms API
 	- custom
 	- allows modules to provide forms to templates